Mac-lp3/ufree/README.md

 * GET - Returns the attendee details (see response object)
 * POST - not used
 * PUT - Updates this attendee
-* DELETE - Deletes this attendee (just removes them from the event)
+* DELETE - deletes this attendee and removes it them from the event

 ### Request
 ```